epilimic/ProMod/README.txt

 - Re-allowed Survivors to jump from the blue truck to the fences to the rooftop in Hard Rain 4
 - Significantly reduced hittables on Passing 1 due to balance issues.
 Reduced hittables slightly on Death Toll 1 opening area to allow early Tanks once again.
 - Added back shopping carts on dead center 2 in the event area.
 - Added props to mitigate water slowdown on hard rain 3 after the sugarmill in an attempt to balance tank fights.
-(These changes are reflected on map 2)

 Other Changes: